-In case of adverse weather, or other campus emergencies, critical information will be posted on the Bulldog Alert homepage and pushed to the email addresses and phone numbers of those people who have updated their contact information within the Bulldog Alerts section of the Lesesne Gateway or The Citadel's approved LMS.
+In case of adverse weather, or other campus emergencies, critical information will be posted on the Bulldog Alert homepage and pushed to the email addresses and phone numbers of those people who have updated their contact information within the Bulldog Alerts or The Citadel's approved LMS.
 If you have not yet updated your contact information or set up course notifications within The Citadel's approved LMS, you should do so immediately.